cogment/cogment-verse/docs/tutorials/simple_bc.md

 >
 > Changes from the previous step are surrounded by `############ TUTORIAL STEP 3 ############` comments

 In this third step, we introduce an actual model: it is initialized in the **run implementation** and used in the **actor implementation**.
-To achieve that, `_create`, `_save`, and `_load` are fully implemented.
+To achieve that, the `SimpleBCModel` class is created.
+It extends the base Model class and the methods `get_model_user_data`, `serialize_model`, and `deserialize_model` are fully implemented.

-At the top of the file, we include the configuration structure for multi-layer perceptrons (MLPs) and we define a named tuple structure for the model.
+In `SimpleBCModel`, we include the configuration structure for multi-layer perceptrons (MLPs).

-`_save` and `_load` are implemented using PyTorch's load and save function.
+`serialize_model` and `deserialize_model` are implemented using PyTorch's load and save function.
+They are used to convert the pytorch model to a stream of bytes and vice versa.
+These methods will be used before publishing or storing a model to the Model Registry and afer retrieving a serialized model.

-Notice that we added named arguments to the `_create` functions.
-They are forwarded from the call to `self.store_initial_version` that is added at the top of the run implementation.

-The agent implementation uses `self.retrieve_version` to retrieve the model having the configured name and version.
-These are now specified as a part of the actor params in the run implementation.
-The version number is defined as `-1`, which means the latest available version.
-Also in the agent implementation, we use the action conversion helpers to build an `ActorAction` from the output of the policy network.
+The actor implementation uses `SimpleBCModel.retrieve_model` to retrieve the model having the configured `model_id` and `iteration`.
+These two model parameters are now specified as a part of the actor params in the runner's implementation.
+The iteration number is defined as `-1`, which means the latest available iteration.
+Also in the actor implementation, we fetch the agent's action space from the actor_session using the method `get_action_space` and use the helper function `create` to build an `Action` object from the output of the policy network.

-Make sure you are using step 3 version of the adapter by editing the "default" export in `config/experiment/simple_bc/mountain_car.yaml` and then launch a run as described in the previous step.
+Make sure you are using step 3 version of the actor implementation by editing the "default" export in `config/experiment/simple_bc/mountain_car.yaml` and then launch a run as described in the previous step.

-Nothing should change in the web browser - the agent is still doing random actions, but it's now random actions computed by a neural network.
+Nothing should change in the web browser - the agent is still performing random actions, but it's now random actions computed by a neural network.

 ### Step 4 - Training